superwillyhung/aws-retrogames/README.md

 # aws-retrogames

-As part of the AWS builders challenge, builders have been asked to build retro games as part of the challenge.
+As part of the AWS builders challenge 2025, builders have been asked to build retro games as part of the challenge.
 So I have started a post on my steps and observations.

 Steps to get started: